Dynamic FTSS in Asynchronous Systems: the Case of Unison: Introduction

-In this paper, we tackle the open issue of FTSS solutions to \emph{dynamic} tasks in \emph{asynchronous} systems, using the unison problem as a case study.
+In this paper, we tackle the open issue of FTSS \emph{deterministic} solutions to \emph{dynamic} tasks in \emph{asynchronous} systems, using the unison problem as a case study.
 Our first negative results show that whenever two or more crash faults may occur, FTSS unison is impossible in any asynchronous setting.
 The remaining case of one crash fault drives the most interesting results (see Section~\ref{sec:negative}).
-We first extract two key properties satisfied by all previous self-stabilizing asynchronous unison protocols: \emph{minimality} and \emph{priority}.
+The first main contribution of the paper is the characterization of two key properties satisfied by all previous self-stabilizing asynchronous unison protocols: \emph{minimality} and \emph{priority}.
 Minimality means that nodes maintain no extra variables but the digital clock value.
-Priority means that whenever incrementing the clock value does not break the local safety predicate between neighbors, the clock value is actually incremented in a finite number of activations, even when no neighbor modifies its clock value.
+Priority means that if incrementing the clock value does not break the local safety predicate between neighbors, then the clock value is actually incremented in a finite number of activations, even if no neighbor modifies its clock value.
 Then, depending on the fairness properties of the scheduling of nodes, we provide various results with respect to the possibility or impossibility of unison.
-When the scheduling is \emph{unfair} (only global progress is guaranteed), FTSS unison is impossible.
-When the scheduling is \emph{weakly fair} (a processor that is continuously enabled is eventually activated), then it is impossible to solve FTSS unison by a protocol that satisfies either minimality or priority.
-The case of \emph{strongly fair} scheduling (a processor that is activated infinitely often is eventually activated) is similar whenever the maximum degree of the graph is at least three.
-Our negative results still apply when the clock variable is unbounded and the scheduling is central (\emph{i.e.} a single processor is activated at any time).
+When the scheduling is \emph{unfair} (only global progress is guaranteed), \emph{universal} FTSS unison (\emph{i.e.} unison that can operate on every graph of a particular class) is impossible.
+When the scheduling is \emph{weakly fair} (a processor that is continuously enabled is eventually activated), then it is impossible to solve universal FTSS unison by a protocol that satisfies either minimality or priority.
+The case of \emph{strongly fair} scheduling (a processor that is enabled infinitely often is eventually activated) is similar whenever the maximum degree of the graph is at least three.
+Our negative results still apply when the clock variable is unbounded, the local synchronization constraint is relaxed, and the scheduling is central (\emph{i.e.} a single processor is activated at any time).